-Genesee County completed an Agricultural and Farmland Protection Plan in 2001, which is currently being updated and will be completed in late 2016.
-It includes background information on agricultural land preservation in New York, an analysis of farmland protection techniques and case studies of best practices.
-The 2001 Plan set forth eleven key recommendations and was intended to support the creation of "Enhanced Agricultural Districts" and a County-Wide Purchase of Development Rights Program.
-The following narrative summarizes the 11 recommendations:
+Genesee County completed an Agricultural and Farmland Protection Plan in 2001, which was updated 2017.
+The County's Plan includes background information on Agricultural Land Preservation in New York, an analysis of farmland protection techniques and case studies of best practices.
+The original Plan set forth a number of key recommendations and was intended to support the creation of "Enhanced Agricultural Districts" and a County-Wide Purchase of Development Rights Program.
+The following summarizes those recommendations: